[responsive_menu_pro]

 VAT Recovery

-Types of input tax :
+Among the types of input tax are:

 • VAT charged on goods and services supplied in Germany.